Xuhpclab/drcctprof-docs/source/quickstart.rst

 .. tip::

-   To avoid conflicts with installed original version packages, we recommend that use `Spack <https://spack.io/>`_ to manage the above packages and create a virtual environment to build and run DrCCTProf.
+   To avoid any version conflicts with existing packages installed in the system, we recommend to use `Spack <https://spack.io/>`_ to manage the above packages and create a virtual environment to build and run DrCCTProf.

 ======================
 Build
 ======================

-Get sources from the github repository and build DrCCTProf:
+Get source code from the github repository and build DrCCTProf:

 .. code-block:: console